Logo

 Ritchie Valens learned the lyrics phonetically to record "La Bamba" in Spanish.

-Ritchie Valens was nominated for a Grammy Award for Songwriter of the Year in 1988 for writing La Bamba.
+Ritchie Valens was nominated for a Grammy Award for Song of the Year in 1988 for La Bamba.

 Robert Quine has cited Ritchie Valens's guitar playing as an early influence on his style.

-Ritchie Valens inspired Jimi Hendrix, Chan Romero, Carlos Santana, Chris Montez, Keith O'Conner Murphy, The Beach Boys and among others.
+Ritchie Valens inspired Jimi Hendrix, Chan Romero, Carlos Santana, the Beatles, Chris Montez, Keith O'Conner Murphy, the Beach Boys and Led Zeppelin, among others.

 Ritchie Valens created a similar stainless-steel monument to the three musicians that was installed near the Riverside Ballroom in Green Bay, Wisconsin.